 - UBC accepts either an official paper score report sent directly to the university from the testing centre or an electronic submission.

-- UBC requires an official score to be sent to us electronically from the test centre.
+- UBC requires an official score to be sent to us directly from the test centre.

 - Name of institution: The University of British Columbia